How CRAP helped get the events industry moving again

 Towards the end of the meeting we started to organise the data in a more usable format.
 Using inspiration from other risk assessment templates we decided to create a specific template for COVID-19.
 And low and behold, the COVID-19 Risk Assessment Plan – or CRAP Template – was born.

-Since the meeting it’s been positive to hear that the template has already been well received by their end client.
-Using the template they were able to outline exactly how the event will be delivered whilst reducing the risk of Covid-19.
+Since the meeting, it’s been positive to hear that the template has already been well received by their end client.
+Using the template, they were able to outline exactly how the event will be delivered while reducing the risk of COVID-19.
 The event has now been confirmed for June.

 I hope the template can prove useful for others as they start to plan events with COVID-19 in mind.